Editor choice

 AVG AntiVirus Free offers the same excellent antivirus protection engine as Avast Free Antivirus, with helpful bonus features.
 You can still try Avira if it suits your needs to protect your computer from malicious attacks.

-New threats are emerging all the time, so you should always download up-to-date definitions from your software provider.
-While nothing is a guarantee against infection, antivirus and anti-spyware software can go a long way towards helping protect your computer from malicious attacks.
+New threats are always emerging, so you should download up-to-date definitions from your software provider.
+While nothing guarantees against infection, antivirus and anti-spyware software can go a long way toward helping protect your computer from malicious attacks.

 Though no one program can be relied on to keep your computer completely clear of spyware and viruses, there are many reputable anti-spyware and antivirus programs available on today’s market.

-It is much easier to prevent your computer from being infected with this malware mentioned above than it is to try to get rid of them, so browse the internet wisely.
-To clean a computer of unwanted spyware and viruses can be a costly and lengthy process.
+It is much easier to prevent your computer from being infected with this malware mentioned above than trying to get rid of them, so browse the internet wisely.
+Cleaning a computer of unwanted spyware and viruses can be costly and lengthy.
 “An ounce of prevention is worth a pound of cure,” so the saying goes.